codership/documentation/galeracluster/source/documentation/quorum-reset.rst

    | wsrep_cluster_status | Primary |
    +----------------------+---------+

-The return value ``Primary`` indicates that it the node is part of the Primary Component.
-When the query returns any other value it indicates that the node is part of a nonoperational component.
-If none of the nodes return the value ``Primary``, it means that you need to reset the quorum.
+The return value ``Primary`` indicates that the node on which it was executed is part of the Primary Component.
+When the query returns any other value it indicates that the node is part of a non-operational component.
+If none of the nodes return the value ``Primary``, you need to reset the quorum.

-.. note:: Bear in mind that situations where none of the nodes show as part of the Primary Component are very rare.
-In the event that you do find one or more nodes that return the value ``Primary``, this indicates an issue with network connectivity rather than a need to reset the quorum.
-Troubleshoot the connection issue.
+Situations in which none of the nodes show they are part of the Primary Component are very rare.
+If you discover one or more nodes wtih a value ``Primary``, it may indicate a problem with network connectivity, rather than a need to reset the quorum.
+Investigate the connection possibility.
 Once the nodes regain network connectivity they automatically resynchronize with the Primary Component.

 .. _`finding-most-advanced-node`:
 .. rst-class:: section-heading
 .. rubric:: Finding the Most Advanced Node

 Before you can reset the quorum, you need to identify the most advanced node in the cluster.
 That is, you must find the node whose local database committed the last transaction.
-Regardless of the method you use in resetting the quorum, this node serves as the starting point for the new :term:`Primary Component`.
+Regardless of the method you use in resetting the quorum, this node should serve as the starting point for the new :term:`Primary Component`.

-Identifying the most advanced node in the cluster requires that you find the node with the most advanced sequence number, or seqno.
-You can determine this using the :ref:`wsrep_last_committed <wsrep_last_committed>` status variable.
+Identifying the most advanced node requires that you find the node with the highest sequence number (i.e., seqno).
+You can determine this by checking the :ref:`wsrep_last_committed <wsrep_last_committed>` status variable.
 From the database client on each node, run the following query:

 .. code-block:: mysql